Shtisel: Reception

-The series is considered innovative for its treatment of an irregular group of Haredi Jews, by stripping them of their political associations by offering a true to life portrayal.
+The series is considered innovative for its treatment of an irregular group of Haredi Jews, by stripping them of their political associations and offering a true-to-life portrayal.

 In October 2016, it was announced that Amazon Studios was planning to remake Shtisel, set in Brooklyn, New York, under the title Emmis.

 In May 2019, Shtisel was renewed for a third season.
 In May 2019, a dispute with the Israeli Actors' Association delayed the signing of contracts for the third series.
 In August 2019, producer Dikla Barkai said, "We cannot confirm Season 3 yet.
 There are many reasons.
 Let's hope.
 We are thinking positively.
 I would say it will."

 In April 2020, series producer Barkai confirmed that a third season of Shtisel had been due to begin filming in May 2020, but would have to be postponed on account of the COVID-19 pandemic.
 Production resumed in June and a trailer was later released in September.

-On December 17, 2020, an online world première event for Season 3, Episode 1, was hosted by the Temple Emanu-El Streicker Center.
+On 17 December 2020, an online world première event for Season 3, Episode 1, was hosted by the Temple Emanu-El Streicker Center.
 Season 3 started streaming on Netflix on 25 March 2021.

 Rare for a television series, Shtisel was accorded an episode-by-episode study of its themes and structure by a Canadian film scholar, Maurice Yacowar.
 "Reading Shtisel" covered seasons one and two, "After Shtisel" season three and the writers' intervening series, Autonomies.